 Venture Capital/Private Equity (LAW-874-001)

-This course covers the legal, tax, financial and business aspects of structuring venture capital and private equity transactions, including the formation of private equity funds, early stage venture capital investments, growth-equity investments in existing companies, leveraged buyouts of private and public companies, acquisition financing, the use of flow-through tax entities such as partnerships and LLCs, and exit strategies for investors in private equity and venture capital backed companies (including IPOs, company mergers and sales and dividend recapitalizations).
-Emphasis will be placed on understanding the issues that commonly arise in structuring, negotiating and documenting private equity investments and acquisitions in a transactional context.
-Substantive subjects include corporate law, federal income tax, partnership and LLC law, securities regulation, and other legal doctrines and financial principles relevant to private equity transactions.
+This course covers the legal, business and financial aspects of structuring venture capital and private equity transactions, including early stage venture capital investments and start-up companies, growth equity investments in later-stage companies, leveraged buyouts/acquisitions of private and public companies, the use of flow-through tax entities such as partnerships and LLCs, the formation of private equity funds, the use of offshore entities and tax havens in fund structuring and investing, restructuring troubled portfolio companies, and exit strategies for investors in private equity and venture-backed companies (including IPOs, company mergers and sales and dividend recapitalizations).
+Emphasis will be placed on understanding the issues that commonly arise in structuring, negotiating and documenting private equity investments and acquisitions.
+The course also highlights recent regulatory and policy developments affecting private equity firms and their investments.
+Prerequisites: Business Associations (Law 611) or equivalent course.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

 The required textbook for this course is Structuring Venture Capital, Private Equity, and Entrepreneurial Transactions by Jack S. Levin and Donald E. Rocap, 2017 Edition published by Wolters Kluwer.
 The textbook can be purchased at a substantial discount (a discount of approximately 85%) at the AU bookstore.

 Use your MyAU username and password to access the syllabus in the following format(s):